 Pear Picking in Victoria on my first WHV in 2006

-I’ve been on 2 Working Holiday Visa’s before.
-The first time was back in 2006 when I spent the year backpacking around Australia, working in many various roles such as; in a coffee shop, a bar, a call centre, as a cleaner for a hotel.
+I’ve been on 2 Working Holiday Visa’s in Australia before.
+The first time was back in 2006 when I spent the year backpacking around Australia, working in many various roles such as; in a coffee shop, a bar, a call centre, and as a cleaner for a hotel.

 As long as you enter the country before your 31st birthday, you can get a Working Holiday Visa.

 If you complete the 88 days fruit picking or farm work, you’ll be able to either continue on for another year in Australia on the WHV or you can come back into the country again to complete the second year before you turn 31, like I did.

 Just a quick note about completing farm work in Australia – you’ll need to complete 88 days work in one of the below fields to get the second visa:

 Because I travelled all around Australia in 2006, I just picked up random jobs but they paid incredibly badly.
 I was paid $15 an hour in a call centre, and the one I really remember was getting paid $10 for 4 hours working in 40C+ temps picking pears.
 Yep, that’s what I did back then!

 How I Saved $20K During My Second Working Holiday Visa

 When I came back to Australia in 2012, I stayed in Sydney for the year and went down the admin route as I had gained some skills working in the media doing admin and a bit of PR and Marketing back in London by this point.

 This time round, I was earning so much more money that within one year I managed to save $20,000 to go on another around-the-world backpacking trip for an entire year!